Below are answers to commonly asked questions.

 You can check your financial aid status on your UH accounts.
-Your MyUH Portal (the Financial Aid section) and UH email account will provide you the most updated information about your financial aid; such as student requirements, active messages from financial aid counselors, and financial aid award details.
-Be sure to check both your MyUH Portal and UH email throughout the summer, we will not send information about your financial aid to any email address outside of UH.
+Your MyUH Services (the Financial Aid section) and UH email account will provide you the most updated information about your financial aid; such as student requirements, active messages from financial aid counselors, and financial aid award details.
+Be sure to check both MyUH Services and UH email throughout the summer, we will not send information about your financial aid to any email address outside of UH.

 What is the Verification that I need to complete?

 Verification is a process where the Financial Aid Office must verify the accuracy of the information that you submitted on your FAFSA.
 If you are selected for verification, you will be notified on your Student Aid Report (SAR) and you will receive an email notification from the Financial Aid Office.
 Documents required for verification may include a verification worksheet, a copy of your IRS Tax transcripts, proof of U.S. Citizenship, Social Security Number and/or Selective Service registration.